Up to 20% OFF - Limited Time Learn More

 Health

 The breed is generally healthy and has no major health concerns.
 However, some conditions can be seen more commonly in small breeds like the Maltipom.
+Some of these issues include ear infections, obesity, dental issues, and allergies.

 Aging affects all parts of your dog's body, including his ears.
 As your Maltipom ages, he may experience a gradual decline in hearing ability.